 An account may signup for multiple subscriptions.
 Each subscription is invoiced and billed separately.
 An account is limited to one subscription per plan, but you can increase the Quantity of an account’s subscription.

-Subscriptions can be changed to modify the plan, price, quantity, or to add additional products (add-ons).
+Subscriptions can be changed to modify the plan, price, quantity, duration or to add additional products (add-ons) or change the billing details.
 A subscription change can be issued Immediately or at Renewal.
 Subscription changes issued immediately will calculate a prorated charge and/or credit and update the subscription immediately, while changes issued at renewal will apply at the next renewal date without being prorated.

 For example, assume you have an account that subscribed to your Small Plan at $10/month on the 1st of the month.
 On the 15th of the month you submit an Immediate change to upgrade their subscription to the Medium Plan at $30/month.
 We will prorate their subscription, creating a $5 credit for the remaining portion of the Small Plan and a $15 charge for the remaining portion of the Medium Plan for an invoice total of $10.
 The invoice will be collected and their account will be charged immediately.